 Laura Scariano is a native New Orleanian who has been a Residential Designer and Ceramic Artist for 20 years.
 She studied Design of the Environment and Art History at the University of Pennsylvania.
 Laura has worked on design projects for various Architects and Interior Designers in Atlanta, New York, Berlin and New Orleans.

-Laura is a member of the Louisiana Crafts Guild, New Orleans Arts Council, St. Tammany Art Association and the Tennessee Craft Guild.
+Laura is a member of the Louisiana Crafts Guild, New Orleans Arts Council, and the Tennessee Craft Guild.
 Some pottery items can be purchased at LA Guild in New Orleans Canal Place, Sans Souci in Lafayette, and Hermann-Grima House shop.
-Tees are available at Red Lantern and Forever NOLA in the French Quarter.
-She also attends local art markets, such as Piety in Exile Market.
+Tees are available at Red Lantern on Royal St in the French Quarter.
+She also attends local art markets, such as Arts Market NOLA and Piety Market.
 Laura occasionally pops up at Petite Rouge Cafe.

 To view more of Laura's ceramic work go to: www.wetlandsclay.com